dmx-systems/dmx-documentation/docs/tutorial.rst

 They tell you that this is an "Association", that the association type is "Association".
 You can think of it as a very simple association:
 You just drew a line between two topics.
-Neither does the line have a dedicated meaning nor is it machine-readable.
+The line neither does not have a dedicated meaning.
 Click somewhere onto the topicmap to close the in-map-details.

 **********************************